just-buildsystem/justbuild/doc/future-designs/just-lock.md

 given by the `"repositories"` field.

-The value of the `"keep"` field is a list of strings stating which repositories, besides the one specified by `"main"`, are to be kept during the final _deduplication_ step, which takes place after all imports have been processed.
+The value of the `"keep"` field is a list of strings stating which repositories, besides the one specified by `"main"` and those specified by option `--clone`, are to be kept during the final _deduplication_ step, which takes place after all imports have been processed.
 This way, `just-lock` will include all the functionality `just-deduplicate-repos` provides.
 The output configuration file of `just-lock` will always have deduplicated entries.

 #### Proposed source types